qiang-yi/GEOG476/lecture/lec5_javascript.md

 var rain = prompt("Is it raining today?")

 if (rain == true) {
-  alert('Please bring an umbrella'); // print "Please bring an umbrella" if the variable 'rain' is true } else {
+  alert("Please bring an umbrella"); // print "Please bring an umbrella" if the variable 'rain' is true } else {
-  alert('You don't need an umbrella'); // if rain is not true, print "You don't need an umbrella" }
+  alert("You don't need an umbrella"); // if rain is not true, print "You don't need an umbrella" }
 ```